310mc/https-310mc.github.io-tl/source/_posts/feature_scout/the_essence_of_a_butler.md

 {% bubble Midori smile %}
 This is the local mascot “Alien Tomato”.[^2] They’re a mascot born from a tomato farm, and even though being a tomato is the only thing they have going for them, they’re suuuper unique…♪

-So I think it’s fine if you had your personal outfit looking like a butler, Master Artist Fushimi.
+So I think it’s fine if you had your personalized outfit looking like a butler, Master Artist Fushimi.
 Your fans would probably enjoy seeing you in a formal uniform, anyway…
 {% endbubble %}

 {% bubble Yuzuru %}